-- 6.1 A verdict of "not guilty" is final and not reviewable. - 6.2 A verdict of "guilty" may be appealed to the Chancellor of the Law Center, who may order a reconsideration by the committee. - 6.3 The committee's findings, both as to guilt and sanction, shall become final when approved by the Chancellor.
+6.1 A verdict of "not guilty" is final and not reviewable.

+6.2 A verdict of "guilty" may be appealed to the Chancellor of the Law Center within 48 hours of receipt of the decision and sanction by the accused, excluding weekends and holidays.

+6.3 The Chancellor may approve the Committee's findings or may order a reconsideration by the Committee.

+6.4 The Committee's findings, both as to guilt and sanction, shall become final when approved by the Chancellor.